rita-barbosa/LAPR2-2223/docs/sprintA/us004/01.requirements-engineering/Readme.md

 Each request lists a property for sale or/and rent, and it is assigned to an agent.

-The request for sale's standard information is the property's price, area ( m<sup>2</sup> ), location, distance from City Center, and one or more photographs.
+The request for sale's standard information is the property's price/rent, the renting contract's duration, area (m<sup>2</sup>), location, distance from City
+Center, and one or more photographs.

 The request for sale's additional information is based on the property's type.
 As seen in the table below.